-Ms. Brack believes that the artist's role is as much a practice in facilitating community, social participation, and maintaining an on-going practice of self-education as it is in developing independent studio work.
+Brack believes that the artist's role is as much a practice in facilitating community, social participation, and maintaining an ongoing practice of self-education as it is in developing independent studio work.

-Ms. Brack has received residency and monetary fellowships from institutions such as the Corporation of Yaddo, the Ucross Foundation, NYFA, and the Millay Colony.
+Brack has received residency and monetary fellowships from institutions such as the Pollock Krasner Foundation, the Corporation of Yaddo, the Ucross Foundation, NYFA, and the Millay Colony.

 "What I enjoy about studying and teaching art in the university environment is the way art can be connected to other disciplines with which it intersects and derives its strength.
-The university is the place that simultaneously gives an artist the room to create but also the ability to better understand what it is she/he is creating.
+The university is the place that simultaneously gives artists the room to create but also the ability to better understand what they are creating.
 Each work of art produces its own unique world, and this world emerges from an experiential, historical, and philosophical context which is best considered." —Leslie Brack

 Samples of Leslie's work and projects can be found at lesliebrack.com